redis/docs/content/commands/ft.profile/index.md

 ## Return

 `FT.PROFILE` returns a two-element array reply.
-The first element contains the results of the `FT.SEARCH` or `FT.AGGREGATE` command.
+The first element contains the results of the provided `FT.SEARCH` or `FT.AGGREGATE` command.
-The second element contains information about query creation, iterator profiles and result processor profiles.
+The second element contains information about query creation, iterator profiles, and result processor profiles.
 Details of the second element follow in the sections below.

 ### Results